pavankumarinfo/JmeterTemplates/README.md

 6. ##### Running Jmeter via Bat file and generating reports .JMX, .bat & Test results & Charts/reports folder

+7. ##### Concurrency thread group
+Which is used to do step up threading calls with different combinations Number of users, rampup period, loop count.

 ##### Note:
 Empty for "tempchartsResults" folder before running bat file.
 Bat file is open to edit and change different file for executing Jmeter tests in headless/command mode.